nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_assay.md

 |     TechnologyPlatform                    |     Manufacturer and   platform name, e.g. Bruker AVANCE                                                                                                                                                                                                                                                                           |     AB Sciex TT6600         |

 If no study identifier is given, a study is created with the assay identifier as study identifier.
 Instead of using the editor, the following command can be used:
-`arc a add -a GelBasedProteomicsM21 --measurementtype Proteomics --technologytype "Mass spectrometry" --technologyplatform "AB Sciex TT6600"`
+`arc assay add -a GelBasedProteomicsM21 --measurementtype Proteomics --technologytype "Mass spectrometry" --technologyplatform "AB Sciex TT6600"`

 ## Listing and inspecting registered assays